-- 1. Net Tax-Supported Debt Service after contributions to unfunded liabilities as a percentage of General Tax Revenues should be targeted at no more than 4.50% and not exceed 4.75%; - 2.
+- 1. Net Tax-Supported Debt Service after a continuing appropriation of \$100 million to the Solvency Fund as a percentage of General Tax Revenues should be targeted at no more than 4.00% and not exceed 4.75%; - 2.
 Net Tax-Supported Debt as a percentage of Personal Income should be targeted at no more than 2.5% and not exceed 3.0%; and - 3.
 The amount of debt to be retired over the next ten years should be targeted at no less than 55% and not decline below 50%.

-Net Tax-Supported Debt Service as a Percentage of General Tax Revenues (4.5% Target, 4.75% Ceiling)
+Net Tax-Supported Debt Service as a Percentage of General Tax Revenues (4.0% Target, 4.75% Ceiling)